Emergence in graphs with near-extreme constraints

 We then study the \Value{} functional $W(C)$.
 The dependence of this functional on the graphon $g$ comes via the integral $\iint C(y) C(z) g(y,z) \, dy \, dz$.
 Since $C$ is bounded, and since we know $g(y,z)$ away from a set of small measure, we have good control over $W(C)$.
-We determine that a \Value-maximizing column can only take one of two forms, namely those exhibited by $g_x$ for $x \in I_1$ and $x \in I_2$, up to small errors.
+We determine that a \Value-maximizing column can only take one of two approximate forms, namely those exhibited by $g_x$ for $x \in I_1$ and for $x \in I_2$.
 We then reassign each point $x \in I_3$ to $I_1$ or $I_2$, depending on which \Value-maximizing form $g_x$ takes.
 The result is then a graphon with two (approximate) podes.

-Using the pointwise equations (\ref{eq:EL1}), we bound the maximum fluctuation of $g(x,y)$ in each rectangle $I_i \times I_j$ by a multiple of the maximum fluctuation in a neighboring rectangle.
-Combining these results, the maximum fluctuation in each rectangle is bounded by a small multiple of itself, and so must be zero.
+Using the pointwise equations (\ref{eq:EL1}), we bound the variation of $g(x,y)$ in each rectangle $I_i \times I_j$ by a multiple of the variation in a neighboring rectangle.
+Combining these results, the variation in each rectangle is bounded by a small multiple of itself, and so must be zero.
 That is, our optimal graphon must be exactly bipodal.